petabyt/license/README.md

 was too lazy to specify a license for.

 > Of course this is not a license, but
-more of a legal note.
-The real license I'm using for
+more of a legal note. **The real license I'm using for
-everything is the **GNU General Public License v2.0.**
+anything that does not already have a license is the GNU General Public License v2.0.**